nfiacco/nfiacco.github.io/_posts/2021-01-26-a-love-letter-to-golang-concurrency.md

 plain-old sequential code without getting into callback hell.
 Golang also employs the channel concept from Tony Hoare's CSP model of concurrency, which makes writing lock-free interprocess communication a breeze (read: no more deadlocks).

-This is just a subset of what sets the Golang apart, but the point stands: **I love the Golang concurrency model, and so should you.**
+This is just a subset of what sets Golang apart, but the point stands: **I love the Golang concurrency model, and so should you.**